Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_and_aws_kdf/getting_started_with__snowflake_and_aws_kdf.md

 Leave everything as default in the `Configure stack options` page and click `Next`.
 In the `Review` page, click `Submit`.

 In about 5 minutes, the Cloudformation template provisions a Linux EC2 instance in the subnet you selected.
-We will then use it to run the Kinesis producer for data ingestion.
+We will then use it to run the ADF producer for data ingestion.

 #### 2. Configure the Linux session for timeout and default shell